MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 ## Exercise 3: Finding and running Windows PowerShell commands

-### Task 1: Find commands that will accomplish specified tasks
+### Task 1: Find commands that'll accomplish specified tasks

 1. On **LON-CL1**, on the task bar, right‑click **Windows PowerShell**, and then select **Run as Administrator**.